 Giving pupils a sound academic start to the senior school

-The Lower School offers modern and challenging lessons and enables pupils to explore all aspects of the world and beyond.
+The Lower School offers modern and challenging lessons, enabling pupils to explore all aspects of the world and beyond.
 We are passionate about inspiring pupils to fulfil their individual potential through specialist teaching and careful attention to each pupil’s progress.
-Pupils in the Lower School are taught English, Maths, French or Spanish, Art, DT, Classics, Drama, Geography, History, Philosophy Religion and Ethics, swimming and PE.
-In Year 7 we teach a Principles of Science course which integrates the three sciences and is taught by a single science teacher, and so eases the transition from Year 6 and cuts down on duplication on some basic topic such as safety awareness, data analysis and the investigatory approach to practical tasks.
+Pupils in the Lower School are taught English, Maths, French or Spanish, Art, DT, Classics, Drama, Geography, History, Philosophy Religion and Ethics, Swimming and PE.
+In Year 7 we teach a Principles of Science course which integrates the three sciences and is taught by a single science teacher.
+This eases the transition from Year 6 and cuts down on duplication on some basic topics such as safety awareness, data analysis and the investigatory approach to practical tasks.
 In Year 8 pupils are taught Chemistry, Physics and Biology in separate lessons.
-Also in Year 8 Latin is introduced and pupils are considered for inclusion into the school’s Academic Excellence programme.
-Learning can, and should be, fun and the emphasis on support and reward brings pupils together as they each embark on their senior school journey.
+In Year 8 Latin is introduced and pupils are considered for inclusion into the school’s Academic Excellence programme.
+Learning can, and should be fun; the emphasis on support and reward brings pupils together as they each embark on their senior school journey.

 Providing pupils with pastoral support